Dele Giwa: Investigation, litigation and controversy

 On 20 October, the day after the bombing, the government convened a press conference presided over by Augustus Aikhomu.
 Before the press conference started, all press photographers, foreign journalists, and Nigerians that worked for foreign news media were ordered out.
 Those left behind were told that the briefing was "off the record" and Aikhomu would not be entertaining any questions.

-Aikhomu then went on to ask Ismaila Gwarzo, the Director of the SSS and Haliru Akilu to render their accounts of what had transpired between Dele Giwa and their agencies in the recent past.
+Aikhomu then went on to ask Ismaila Gwarzo, the Director of the SSS and Haliru Akilu to render their accounts of what had transpired between Giwa and their agencies in the recent past.
 Gwarzo confirmed that the SSS had invited Giwa for questioning over allegations of gun running.
 Akilu on his part confirmed that he had called Giwa's home on 18 October to ask for directions to the house so he could stop over to see Giwa while on his way to Kano through Ikeja airport.
 Akilu also said that he had wanted to visit Giwa at home to "prove a Hausa adage that if you visit someone in his house, you show him you are really a friend."
 Ekpu claimed that he remembered Gwarzo saying that the killing was "quite embarrassing" and also that Tony Momoh had described it as "a clear case of assassination"; later he was quoted saying, "a special probe would serve no useful purpose".

 Graffiti of the time implied a belief that the SSS had been responsible.